Next Start

 • Pickup coils or crank position sensors

-If a motorcycle battery only produces 12 volts, and 12-20,000 (or more) volts are needed to jump the spark plug gap and ignite the air/fuel mixture, how is that addressed?
+If a motorcycle battery only produces 12 volts, and the CDI box requires 12-20,000 (or more) volts to jump the spark plug gap and ignite the air/fuel mixture, how is that addressed?

 Motorcycles use a coil to ‘step-up’ the battery’s voltage to the correct range.
 A motorcycle ignition coil is a transformer consisting of two separate coils of wire, wound around a central post.